Armaan42/RepoLens/README.md

 This creates a gap for a solution that combines semantic repository understanding, automated pull request review, and AI-generated insights in a unified platform.

-## How the Problem Was Identified

-The problem was identified through observation of common challenges faced by developers during collaborative software development.

-In many teams, pull requests remain open for long periods due to delays in manual code reviews.
-Developers often depend on senior engineers for review feedback, creating bottlenecks in the development workflow.

-Further investigation revealed that existing automated tools provide limited contextual analysis because they evaluate only the changed files rather than the entire repository.

-Discussions within developer communities, technical blogs, and open-source forums also highlight the growing demand for intelligent developer tools that can assist with automated code analysis and review.

-These observations indicated the need for a more advanced system capable of providing context-aware insights during the code review process.

 ## Research Work